crab8012/JME-Learning/README.md

 9) The player should start within the "Maze"[DONE]

 After that:
-10) There should be a new "Island" AppState
+10) There should be a new "Island" AppState [DONE]
-11) The Island should have a small-ish island model
+11) The Island should have a small-ish island model [REPLACE WITH #19]
-12) The Island model should have a sand texture
+12) The Island model should have a sand texture [DONE]
 13) The Island should have a tree or plant model on it (separate model)
 14) The Island should have a dock model on the edge (separate model)
 15) The Island should have sounds that play when the player walks on the sand